Allele And Phenotype Frequencies In Rock Pocket Mouse Populations

 Introduction to Rock Pocket Mice and Their Color Variation

 Rock pocket mice are small, nocturnal rodents native to the southwestern United States, primarily inhabiting rocky outcrops and deserts.
 These mice exhibit striking coat color variation, ranging from light, sandy hues to dark, almost black shades.
-This color variation isn't random; it directly correlates with the color of the substrate on which the mice live.
+Still, this color variation isn't random; it directly correlates with the color of the substrate on which the mice live.
 Light-colored mice are more common on light-colored, granite-based rocks and sand, while dark-colored mice are predominantly found on dark, basaltic lava flows.

 This color variation is a classic example of adaptive camouflage.
 The coat color helps the mice blend into their environment, providing crucial protection from visual predators like owls and hawks.
 This camouflage reduces the likelihood of being detected and captured, thereby increasing their chances of survival and reproduction.